Do Go On - 448 - The Curse of the Lottery Winner

 And it's part of what you, you know, this is what you get for your contribution.

-when I said it's what you get.
+It's what you get.

 That's what you get.